Concussion Management

 Objective data:

 The most effective post-concussion treatment is rest.
 Any physical activity or sport should be discontinued within 24-48 hours of the concussion.
-The physiotherapist will then establish a meticulous follow-up of the evolution of the symptoms.
+The physiotherapist will then meticulously monitor the progression of symptoms.
 In addition, the physiotherapist will prescribe mobility, strengthening and cervical proprioception exercises or coordination and balance exercises according to his subjective, objective examination and the general condition of the patient.
 He will provide important advice for the concussion healing process.
 Finally, he will be able to accompany the patient in the stages of recovery towards the resumption of sports activities or normal life to ensure a safe return to play or to his usual and gradual life without worsening symptoms.